alexpaul/in-app-purchases/introductory-offers.md

 # Introductory Offers

 👀 For new subscribers and lapsed subscribers who have not yet purchased a product associated with the intro offer or a product in the same subscription group.
+(Pay as you go, Pay up front or Free trial offers).

 ## Contents